 - AND any of the above PLUS Eligibility Qualifiers OR a Prior Original Credit Recipient: A student received a scholarship from the Original Credit Program in a prior school year.
 Scholarship Verification Form or a STO Award Letter specifying the credit type is required.

-Parent Contributions Recommending their Student is Strictly Prohibited: A parent or guardian may not make a tax credit donation recommending their own child.
+Parent Contributions Recommending their Student is Strictly Prohibited: A parent or guardian may NOT make a tax credit donation recommending their own child.
 In divorce situations, this restriction includes the non-custodial parent even if the child is not being claimed as a dependent.

-Donation Swapping is Strictly Prohibited: Parents may not organize a giving arrangement with another parent or parents to give to AZTO recommending each other’s student.
+Donation Swapping is Strictly Prohibited: Parents may not organize a giving arrangement with another parent (or parents) to recommend each other’s student.

 Early Starting Kindergarten Students: If the student is not age 5 by January 1st of their kindergarten school year, the student is not eligible to participate in any of the tax credit programs for that academic year.

 High Income Families: For both the Original and the PLUS Credit Programs, a student’s participation may be limited for high income households.
 Students whose participation is limited will be notified by AZTO of this restriction via email after the student’s application has been processed.

 Empowerment Scholarship Account (ESA) Recipients: A student that is receiving ESA money from the AZ Department of Education is not eligible for any tuition tax credit awards.

 Preschool Students: Preschool tuition does not qualify for the Private School Tuition Tax Credit Programs.
 However, a pre-kindergarten student may participate in this program up to one-year prior the student attending a kindergarten program at a qualified school.
 See New Student Information.

-2020-2021 Transfer Students: Only currently enrolled participating private school students are eligible for the Private School Tuition Tax Credit Programs.
-However, if the student will be transferring to a participating private school in the 2020-2021 school year, the student can participate in the tax credit programs with AZTO this current school year for funding in the next school year.
+2021-2022 Transfer Students: Only currently enrolled participating private school students are eligible for the Private School Tuition Tax Credit Programs.
+However, if the student will be transferring to a participating private school in the 2021-2022 school year, the student can participate in the tax credit programs with AZTO the current school year for funding in the next school year.
 See New Student Information.